Sufyanhamza/PAN_GAM_Code/README.md

 This repository provides the Pan-GAM source code, including:

-- the main analysis pipeline;
+- the main analysis pipeline, including all analyses reported in the manuscript;
 - Jaccard-threshold sensitivity analysis;
 - synthetic demonstration code;
+- the `generate_sample_data.py` testing-data generator;
 - main and supplementary figure-generation scripts.

 ## Citation